 From the slopes of Magic, the sweeping Vermont views are magical, you can see Bromley’s south face and Stratton in the distant.
 Located in the pretty town of Londonderry, you are in true Vermont ski country – plenty of inns, but the only slope-side lodge, besides condos, is the Upper Pass Lodge – a comfy lodge with affordable rooms and a casual Vermont-sourced Red Slate Restaurant and fireside bar downstairs.
 My parent ran a ski lodge in the 80s at Smugglers Notch and this was a friendly flashback for me.
 Upper Pass Lodge encourages families to pile in with their kids and pets, relax by the fire with drinks, play games and let the kids be kids.

-Magic will cast a spell on you is you seek old-school terrain and the un-adorned alpine tradition.
+Magic will cast a spell on you if you seek old-school terrain and the un-adorned alpine tradition.
 This is a great independent Vermont ski area near the more resort like skiing of Bromley and Stratton.
-See our Magic Mountain ski photos.

 Magic has two chairs, the Red chair- also called the “No Wind Holds” is a 1970-vintage double to the 2,850’ summit, and the Black Chair – a triple running parallel from the base but landing just 100’ shy of the top at 1,600’vertical.
 Magic Mountain has a boundary to boundary ski policy and a generous Woods and Unmarked Skiing and Riding Policy, including Uphill Skiing access.
 TimberQuest is Magic’s adventure Tree-versing park with ziplining and obstacle course fun in summer.

 Glades: 200+ acres